seancdavis/seancdavis-com/www/src/blog/posts/2021-10-08-generate-meta-images-for-blog-posts-with-node.md

 }
 ```

+{% callout type="warning" %}
-Note that this is not checking for duplicate files.
+This is not checking for duplicate files.
 If there is a conflicting filename, this file simply overwrites the file in its way.
 If using this in a production capacity, you likely don't want to forcefully overwrite files like this.
+{% endcallout %}

 ### Running the Script